Education and Workforce Development

 - Alissa Swarts, Director of Education, WVIA Public Media

-- Kellyn Williams, Johnson College
+- Kellyn Williams, Associate Vice President of Special Programs, Johnson College

 - Debra Youngfelt, Executive Director, AHEC